nmwsharp/polyscope-docs/py/source/features/screenshots.md

 img = ps.screenshot_to_buffer()
 ```

+!!! warning "include_UI may not match"

+    The screenshot `include_UI=True` setting is imperfect, the UI will be visible, but may be in a different state compared to what you see in your own window.
+This is a known bug, and we hope to fix it in future version.

 ???+ func "`#!python screenshot(filename=None, transparent_bg=True, include_UI=False)`"

     Saves a screenshot to the path given as `filename`, with format inferred from the file extension.